pliebscher/SourceFuse.AcmeCorp/README.md

 Implementation Notes:

-- Solution was built in Visual Studio 2022 targeting the .net 7 runtime.
+- Solution was built in Visual Studio 2022 with .NET Core targeting the .NET 7 runtime.
-- Container 1 exposes a .net WebApi with Swagger and API key authentication.
+- Container 1 exposes a .NET WebApi with Swagger and API key authentication.
 The demo API Key is: pgH7QzFHJx4w46fI~5Uzi4RvtTwlEXp
 - Container 2 is Sql Server Express Edition.
 - After running 'docker-compose up', access the OpenAPI/Swagger interface at: http://localhost/swagger/index.html, Click the 'Authorize' button and enter the API key to test the API.